EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **2. Create Dashboard (current month - default)**

-As a user, I want the dashboard to display my current month’s expenses by default so I can quickly see my recent spending and budget progress.
+As Jordan, who wants a quick overview of his spending, I want my dashboard to show the current month’s expenses and budgets by default so I can see how I am doing without filtering or searching manually.

 Acceptance Criteria
 - When opening the app, the dashboard automatically shows data for the current month.